 Aachen is not a large city, and its restaurant economy reflects that.
 The top tier is genuinely small: La Bécasse, carrying Michelin recognition and a price point at the ceiling of what the local market supports, sits largely alone at the formal end.
 Below it, a mid-level of creative and contemporary addresses has developed over the past decade, including dario& and Bistro, which offers solid classic cuisine at a more accessible price.
 La Fabrik occupies yet another register within the city's offer.

 CafÉlysée reads as a neighbourhood-anchored address in a city where that category does real work.
-Aachen's student population, its cross-border commuter traffic, and its calendar of institutional events — the CHIO equestrian tournament in summer, the Christmas market in winter , all create demand for dining that's consistent and place-specific without requiring a special-occasion budget.
+Aachen's student population, its cross-border commuter traffic, and its calendar of institutional events, the CHIO equestrian tournament in summer, the Christmas market in winter, all create demand for dining that's consistent and place-specific without requiring a special-occasion budget.
 The café-restaurant format, implied by the name, slots into that demand pattern.

 For comparison across the wider German fine-dining conversation, addresses like Schwarzwaldstube in Baiersbronn or Vendôme in Bergisch Gladbach set the national benchmark at the formal end, while JAN in Munich and CODA Dessert Dining in Berlin illustrate how the creative tier has evolved in larger German cities.
 CafÉlysée doesn't compete in that register, nor does it try to.
-Its peer set is defined by the Hartmannstraße postcode and the rhythms of a city that eats well without making a performance of it.
+Its context is defined by the Hartmannstraße postcode and the rhythms of a city that eats well without making a performance of it.

 The Café-Restaurant Format in a European Border City